dan2972/VoxelGame/readme.md

 }
 ```

-Alternatively, you can add the variables to the cmake build command.
+Alternatively, you can add the variables to the CMake build command.